-Whether you are after art, fashion, lifestyle goods, homeware, or more, Seven Dials is one of the best places to go.
+Whether you are after art, fashion, lifestyle goods, homeware, or more, a trip to Seven Dials is one of the best Covent Garden activities.

 Cecil Court is a smaller street, offering plenty to those that love books, antiques, and collectables.
 This has got to be one of the best destinations in London for bookshops and book lovers.

 If you are interested in unique items and some of the most charming bookstores around, then be sure to check out Cecil Court.

 Jubilee Market was built in 1904, and it serves as one of the most popular shopping areas in Covent Garden.
 The market is found inside Jubilee Hall, and it boasts all kinds of interesting stalls.

 With a specialised antiques and collectables market on Mondays, it is a general market throughout the week and has arts and crafts focus on the weekends.
 The Jubilee Market will always have something new and exciting on offer.

 So if you’re looking for artsy activities in Covent Garden this weekend, make your way to this exciting market.